 Photographs are also a good opportunity for you to get an idea of how the owner treats the bike.
-Plenty of owners will, for example, photograph a dirty bike – this lazy approach can often be a reflection of an owner’s maintenance schedule.
+Plenty of owners will, for example, photograph a dirty bike.
+This lazy approach can often be a reflection of an owner’s maintenance schedule.

 Keep some money aside

-Look out for signs of neglect
+Look out for signs of neglect or damage

-There’s no harm in asking how many miles the owner has clocked on the bike, as remember that no matter how well a bike is maintained many items are consumables and will wear out.
+There’s no harm in asking how many miles the owner has clocked on the bike.
+Remember that no matter how well a bike is maintained many items are consumables and will wear out.

 Make sure it’s the right size

-If possible, check out the size of the same (or a similar) model of bike at your local bike shop so as to be able to check that you’re choosing the correct frame size.
-Don’t be tempted to buy a bike that’s too big or too small just because it’s up for a good price.
+If possible, check out the size of the same (or a similar) model of bike before buying to make sure you’re choosing the correct frame size.
+Don’t be tempted to buy a bike that’s too big or too small just because it’s a good price.